nslavov/scp/mass-spec/nPOP.md

   4. nPOP uses accessible consumables and small amounts of labels
      - This keeps cost to down to about 10-20 cents / single cell.

+A disadvantage of nPOP is that it uses an instrument, CellenONE, that while commercially available is not widely accessible.

 <h2 style="letter-spacing: 2px; font-size: 26px;" id="applications-and-data" >Applications & data</h2>